mnemnion/StringUnits.jl/docs/src/index.md

  10gr
  ```

- This will complain about incomparable lengths if tried on ranges where the concept is ill-formed.
+ This will complain about incomparable lengths if tried on ranges where the concept
+ is ill-formed, there being no way to describe the steps in the range `1cu:5gr` or
+ the many variations like it.

 ## Miscellaneous